- Who We Are

 Among other things, conservation districts help:

-- conserve and restore wetlands, which purify water and provide habitat for birds, fish and numerous other animals;
+- Conserve and restore wetlands, which purify water and provide habitat for birds, fish and numerous other wildlife

-- and reach out to communities and schools to teach the value of natural resources and encourage conservation efforts.
+- Reach out to communities and schools to teach the value of natural resources and encourage conservation efforts.